Leadership Blogs

 Courage

-Courage is one of the seven elements of character, and it is essential to lead a fulfilling life.
-However, for many people, courage does not come easily.
-Therefore, it’s important to understand how courage, faith, and justice collaborate to bring this element of character to life.
-In this post, we’ll explore this collaboration and discover how you can develop more courage in your life.
 Courage is one of the seven elements of character and is brought to life in collaboration with faith and justice.
 Courage and Moral Authority To have more courage, it’s crucial to understand that it comes from moral authority.
 That’s why living an honest and just life is vital.
 In days gone by, such people were called “God-fearing.”
 In simple terms, a God-fearer is one who considers what God might think over what society might think.
-The Importance of God Conscience (GC) People with GC (God Conscience)
+The Importance of God Conscience (GC) People with GC (God Conscience) believe that our lives matter.
+They recognize that how we live our days on this earth account for something.
+Moreover, they haven’t abandoned common sense for political correctness, and they haven’t waved the white flag because they are in the minority.
+Instead, they study and ponder, remembering that rightness is not always found in the majority.
+Standing Up for What is Right There’s something

 Read More »